Padampura: About Padampura

 Padampura temple is a grand white marble structure spread over 50000 ft2.
 The mulnayak idol of the temple is a red stone idol of Padmaprabha, the 6th Tirthankara, with emblem of lotus.
 The idol was discovered by a farmer named Moola Jat while digging foundation for constructing his house in 1944 CE.

 Padampura temple is a unique Atishaya Kshetra (place of miracles) famous in north India.
 It is believed that the praying in the shrine cures mental, physical and other affliction.
 According to Jain beliefs, the Kshetrapala get purges of evil spirit.
 Since the discovery of the idol the problem of water vanished, death of animals, due to various diseases was stopped and after many years, villagers got a rich crop.

 There are eleven vedis inside the temple adorned with idols of Tirthankaras.
 The temple also features a 61 ft manastambha.

 So many desires of pilgrims are fulfilled here.
 It is said that poltergeistic problems or disturbances are solved here simply by visiting (Darshan) of Padamprabhu.

 Main Temple & Idol

-Mahorilal Godha, a businessman, gave as a charity a wide field to construct a unique circular temple made of marble, whose beautiful spire is 85 feet high.
+Mahorilal Godha, a businessman, donated a wide field to construct a circular temple made of marble, with 85 feet high spire.
 Foundation Stone of this temple was laid by Sir Seth Shri Bhagchandji Soni of Ajmer.
-This beautiful idol of Bhagwan Padamprabhu is installed on a high shrine in the middle of this circular temple and there are 10 more shrines in which idol of Bahubali, Mahavira, Padmaprabhu, Rishabhanatha and Naminatha etc. are installed.
+An idol of Bhagwan Padamprabhu is installed on a high shrine in the middle of this circular temple and there are 10 more shrines in which idol of Bahubali, Mahavira, Padmaprabhu, Rishabhanatha and Naminatha etc. are installed.

 The main attraction of the temple is a 27 ft colossus of Padamprabha in kayotsarga posture.